Back to blog

 Disability Act 2005

-The Republic of Ireland established the act to assess needs, services, and employment opportunities for people with disabilities.
-Under the Act, The National Disability Authority was established, as well as The Centre for Excellence in Universal Design.
+The Republic of Ireland established the Act to assess the needs, services, and employment opportunities of people with disabilities.
+Under the Act, the National Disability Authority and The Centre for Excellence in Universal Design were established.
+Both acts aim to improve accessibility for individuals with disabilities.

 Code of Practice on Accessibility of Public Services and Information Provided by Public Bodies

-The National Disability Authority (NDA) is an independent statutory board that advises the government and private sector in matters of disability policies and procedures while promoting Universal Design.
-The NDA prepared the Code of Practice on Accessibility of Public Services and Information Provided by Public Bodies after being requested by the Republic of Ireland’s Minister of Justice, Equality and Law Reform.
+The National Disability Authority (NDA) is an independent statutory board that advises the government and private sector on disability policies and procedures while promoting Universal Design.
+The NDA prepares the Code of Practice on Accessibility of Public Services and Information Provided by Public Equality and Law Reform.
 For websites to be compliant, they must not contain barriers for people with disabilities.
-The NDA requires websites to conform using the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
+The NDA requires websites to conform to accessibility laws by following the standards outlined in WCAG 2.0 Level AA.

 Israel